Heart Attack Symptoms in Women: Why are they often different?

 1. Unexplained Fatigue

-Fatigue unrelated to physical exertion is often a red flag.
-Many women describe it as an overwhelming exhaustion that makes daily tasks challenging.
+Fatigue unrelated to physical exertion is often a warning sign.
+Many women describe it as extreme exhaustion that makes daily tasks difficult.

 2. Shortness of Breath